jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-oxford.md

 a. stored securely and preserved in order to ensure its continuing utility;
 b. appropriately identifiable, retrievable, and available when needed;
 c. an accurate, complete, reliable and coherent representation of the materials collected;
-d. kept in a manner that is compliant with legal obligations, including UK Data Protecton legislaton and the Freedom of Information Act 2000, and, where applicable, the requirements of funding bodies and project-specific protocols approved under the University’s Research Ethics Policy;
+d. kept in a manner that is compliant with legal obligations, including UK Data Protection legislation and the Freedom of Information Act 2000, and, where applicable, the requirements of funding bodies and project-specific protocols approved under the University’s Research Ethics Policy;
 e. able to be made available to others in line with appropriate ethical, data sharing and open research principles, especially when the data underpins published research.

-# 1.2 Scope
+### 1.2 Scope

 1.2.1 This policy is for all staff (this includes technical and other support staff, and persons with honorary positions) and students conducting or supporting research at, or on behalf of, the University (hereafter referred to collectively as “researchers”).
 Principal Investigators have overall responsibility for effective data management during research projects.
 However, all researchers affiliated with the University, including undergraduate and postgraduate students, have a personal responsibility to contribute to the effective management of the data they produce, and must therefore act in accordance with the aims stated in section 1 of this policy.

 1.2.2 For the purposes of this document and its related guidelines, the following terms may be defined as below:

-Research: a process of investgaton leading to new insights.
-It includes work of direct relevance to the needs of commerce, industry, and to the public and voluntary sectors; scholarship; the inventon and generaton of ideas, images, performances, artefacts including design, where these lead to new or substantally improved insights; and the use of existng knowledge in experimental development to produce new or substantally improved materials, devices, products and processes, including design and constructon.
+Research: a process of investigation leading to new insights.
+It includes work of direct relevance to the needs of commerce, industry, and to the public and voluntary sectors; scholarship; the invention and generation of ideas, images, performances, artefacts including design, where these lead to new or substantially improved insights; and the use of existing knowledge in experimental development to produce new or substantially improved materials, devices, products and processes, including design and construction.
 Research data: the recorded information (regardless of the form or the media in which it may exist) necessary to support or validate a research project’s observations, findings or outputs, or which is required for legal or regulatory compliance.
 Researcher: Anyone who conducts research for, on behalf of, or in association with the University, on University premises or using University facilities or funding.
 Principal Investigator: a researcher with overall responsibility for a research project, of any size, conducted for, on behalf of, or in association with the University; on University premises; or using University facilities or funding.

-# 2. Responsibilites of the University
+## 2. Responsibilities of the University

 2.1 The University will provide: